 Why not?
 Well, even though normalizing your mix might give you a very even volume level, it will do so at the cost of audio quality.
 Normalization artificially increases the loudness levels of softer song to bring them in line with the louder songs.
 This can introduce artifacts into the track and significantly degrade sound quality.

-For me personally, leaving the original sound of a song intact is preferable to trying to artificially make it louder, even if it comes at the cost of a little manual volume control.
-This is personal preference to some degree, but try normalizing a very soft song against a very loud one and you’ll notice a severe degradation in quality.
+For me personally, leaving the original sound of a song intact is preferable to trying to artificially bump up the volume.
+This is personal preference to some degree, but try normalizing a very soft song against a very loud one and you will notice a degradation in quality.

-Once you have your Master Disc, rip an image of the disc.
-Nero Burning ROM will let you do this, and there are also many freeware programs available on the internet.
-After you have that image, which is a holistic copy of the entire disc, burn that to each subsequent CD.
+Once you have your Master, rip an image of the disc.
+Nero Burning ROM will let you do this, as will many freeware programs.
+After you have that image burn that to each subsequent CD.
 The nice thing about burning an image is that either the disc burns entirely successfully or it doesn’t.
 There’s no chance of individual tracks being bad.
 A quick check of an image-burned disc to make sure that it’s not obviously messed up and you should be okay.

 Part 7: Submit the CD to the GraceNote databaseThe details of how to do this will depend on the media player you are using, but you should be able to submit the CD with a name and the complete track-list.
 This will be nice for your friends when they insert your mix CD into their computer and a properly labeled song list pops right up!

-Oh, you want to decorate your mix CD?
-Check out some ideas here.
+Decorating CDs isn't really my area of expertise, but you can check out some ideas here.
 (Note: those labels you can stick onto the top of a CD are great, but they tend to increase the thickness of the CD, which may cause problems with some types of CD players)

 Once you've made your mix, hand it out to friends, family, significant others and strangers on the street.
-Mail it to people you haven’t seen in awhile.
+Mail it to people you haven’t seen in a while.
+Send it to people you know in passing on Facebook.
 You’ll be pleasantly surprised by the response.
-And there's a certain satisfaction in knowing a CD you put together is somewhere out there in the wild.
+And once you do, there's a certain satisfaction in knowing a CD you put together is somewhere out there in the wild.